- Search The Registry

-On July 13, 2009 President Barack Obama announced the choice of Benjamin for the position of Surgeon General of the United States and as a Medical Director in the regular corps of the Public Health Service.
-Benjamin accepted the President's nomination and made clear of her dissatisfaction with the current health care system, in terms of both accessibilities, as well as cost.
-Also, in accepting her nomination, Benjamin described her own hardships faced by disease and illness in her own family.
+On July 13, 2009, President Barack Obama announced the choice of Benjamin for the position of Surgeon General of the United States and as a Medical Director in the regular corps of the Public Health Service.
+Benjamin accepted the President's nomination and made clear her dissatisfaction with the current healthcare system in terms of both accessibility, as well as cost.
+Also, in accepting her nomination, Benjamin described the hardships faced by disease and illness in her own family.
 She noted her brother, who died of HIV; her father, who died of high blood pressure and diabetes; and her mother, who died of lung cancer.

 All of which, she implied, were "preventable diseases.
-Benjamin was unanimously confirmed by the United States Senate.
+The United States Senate unanimously confirmed Benjamin.
 In September 2012, Benjamin issued "The 2012 National Strategy for Suicide Prevention, a report from the U.S. Surgeon General and the Action Alliance".
 This report discussed 13 goals and 60 objectives for reducing suicides over the next ten years.
 2002 Surgeon General David Satcher launched the first National Strategy for Suicide Prevention.
 Benjamin resigned from the position of U.S. Surgeon General on July 16, 2013.